cashbox-laravel/foundation/docs/README.md

 >
 > The project is in a state of global upgrade and some links may not be correct.

-## About Cashbox for Laravel
+## About Cashbox

-`Cashier` provides an expressive and user-friendly interface for managing billing and payment verification services.
+`Cashbox` provides an expressive and user-friendly interface for managing billing and payment verification services.
 We believe that development should be an enjoyable, creative experience to be truly rewarding.
-`Cashbox for Laravel` tries to ease development by simplifying the tasks of adding payment systems to a web application.
+`Cashbox` tries to ease development by simplifying the tasks of adding payment systems to a web application.

 The project contains some ready-made solutions of payment systems, but you can offer your own.